PNU Achieves Performance Boost in Computational Fluid Dynamics Using Intel® VTune™ Profiler

 Introduction

-Professor Yong Su Jung at Computational Aerodynamics and Rotorcraft Lab at Pusan National University (PNU) developed a numerical flow simulation model and deployed it on its in-house high-performance computing (HPC) resources.
+Professor Yong Su Jung at the Computational Aerodynamics and Rotorcraft Lab at Pusan National University (PNU) developed a numerical flow simulation model and deployed it on its in-house high-performance computing (HPC) resources.
 This effort is part of their in-depth research on applied aerodynamics with applications in aircraft and rotorcraft.
-The flow simulation lab has developed the advantage of computational fluid dynamics (CFD) code based on two-dimensional Reynolds-Averaged Navier- Stokes (RANS) equations, employing diverse numerical methods.
+The flow simulation lab has developed the advantage of computational fluid dynamics (CFD) code based on 2D Reynolds-Averaged Navier-Stokes (RANS) equations, employing diverse numerical methods.
 The CFD code efficiently solves a substantial system of equations with hundreds of thousands of parameters.
 The workload executes numerous vector operations, which contribute a significant portion to the computational cost of CFD.
 Therefore, the efficiency of these vector operations directly influences the code's overall performance.

 Challenge: Performance Improvement

-The Intel® VTune™ Profiler was used to view the hierarchy of the loops in the CFD code for optimization.
-After deep diving into the code, we found the exact location of the hotspot.
-Figure 1 below is a compiler optimize-report file showing the hotspot location.
+Intel VTune Profiler was used to view the hierarchy of the loops in the CFD code for optimization.
+After examining the code, we found the exact location of the hot spot.
+Figure 1 shows a compiler optimization report showing the hot spot location.

-We found that the ‘loop was not vectorized’ because of a vector dependency in the GaussSeidel_single function, as shown in Figure 2.
+We found that the loop was not vectorized because of a vector dependency in the GaussSeidel_single function, as shown in figure 2.

-Ensuring that the semantic dependency did not represent a real dependency in the execution flow, we used directive ‘‘#pragma ivdep’’ in the not-vectorized loop to ensure loop vectorization.
-After recompiling, the potential speedup is 1.71x in the same loop, as shown in Figure 3.
+Ensuring that the semantic dependency did not represent a real dependency in the execution flow, we used directive #pragma ivdep in the not-vectorized loop to ensure loop vectorization.
+After recompiling, the potential speedup is 1.71x in the same loop, as shown in figure 3.

 Testing Date: Performance results are based on testing by PNU as of August 3, 2023, and may not reflect all publicly available updates.